MikeRogers0/LivePage/README.md

 ## Running development version in Chrome

-Clone this repo to your local machine.
-Then visit to `chrome://extensions/` in Chrome.
+ 1. Clone this repo to your local machine.
+ 2. Then visit to `chrome://extensions/` in Chrome.

-Within the Extension page, check the "Developer Mode" checkbox, a button with the label "Load unpacked extension" should have appeared, click it. .
-A modal will popup with your local file system, navigate to where you cloned the repo to and click "Select".
+ 3. Within the Extension page, check the "Developer Mode" checkbox.
+ 4. A button with the label "Load unpacked extension" should have appeared, click it.
+ 5. A modal will popup with your local file system, navigate to where you cloned the repo to and click "Select".

 ## Roadmap